bcgov/nr-nerds/project-board-sync/README.md

 ## Overview

-This tool automates the management of GitHub Projects v2 boards based on rules defined in `requirements.md`.
+This tool automates the management of GitHub Projects v2 boards based on configurable rules.
 It handles:

 - Adding PRs and issues to the project board
 - Assigning users to PRs and issues
-- Moving items to the appropriate columns based on state (e.g., open, closed, merged)
+- Moving items to the appropriate columns based on state
 - Managing sprint assignments
 - Processing linked issues when PRs are merged

+## Configuration

+All automation is configured in `config/rules.yml`.
+The configuration includes:
+- Project settings
+- Monitored repositories and users
+- Business rules for automation
+- Performance settings

+See `TECHNICAL.md` for implementation details and `CONTRIBUTING.md` for development guidelines.

 ## Files